mrkkrp/markkarpov.com/post/megaparsec-more-speed-more-power.md

 Megaparsec keeps track of those “possible” matches using something called *hints*.
-(Parsec passes around dummy parse errors from which only “expected” component is used with the same result, that's uglier of course.)
+(Parsec passes around dummy parse errors from which only “expected” component is used with the same result.)
 They are created when something fails without consuming input in context of a bigger combinator (typically alternatives with `(<|>)`) that itself succeeds and are kept until more input is consumed, then they are discarded by Megaparsec's machinery:

 ```haskell
 λ> parseTest (many spaceChar <* many (char 'b') <* eof) "  a"